mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/custom-types.md

 This is where the `convertToJSValueSQL` and `convertToDatabaseValueSQL` methods come into play.

-These methods wrap a sql expression (the WKT representation of the Point) into MySQL functions ST_PointFromText and ST_AsText which convert WKT strings to and from the internal format of MySQL.
+This methods wrap a sql expression (the WKT representation of the Point) into MySQL functions ST_PointFromText and ST_AsText which convert WKT strings to and from the internal format of MySQL.

 > When using DQL queries, the `convertToJSValueSQL` and `convertToDatabaseValueSQL` methods only apply to identification variables and path expressions in SELECT clauses.
 Expressions in WHERE clauses are not wrapped!